Section 1: The Clinical Approach

 The current classification of cluster headache is well validated (http://www.ichd- 3.org).

 Attacks are characterised by excruciating and strictly unilateral headache.
-However, attacks can change side, across different bouts, within the same bout and rarely within an acute attack (Bahra et al., 2000; Ekbom, 1970a; Friedman & Mikropoulos, 1958; Kudrow, 1980; Lance & Anthony, 1971; Schurks et al., 2006; Sutherland & Eadie, 1972; Torelli et al., 2001).
+However, attacks can change side, across different bouts, within the same bout and rarely within an acute attack (Ekbom, 1970a; Friedman & Mikropoulos, 1958; Kudrow, 1980; Lance & Anthony, 1971; Schurks et al., 2006; Sutherland & Eadie, 1972; Bahra et al. 2002; Torelli et al., 2001).

-One of the most distinguishing features during the cluster attack is restlessness.
-Patients typically walk up and down, or rock to and fro, clutching the affected side, unlike migraineurs who are motion-sensitive and prefer to remain still (Bahra et al., 2000; Schurks et al., 2006; Torelli et al., 2001; Vikelis & Rapoport, 2016).
+unlike migraineurs who are typically motion-sensitive and prefer to remain still (Bahra et al., 2000; Schurks et al., 2006; Torelli et al., 2001; Vikelis & Rapoport, 2016).

-Cluster attacks often wake patients from sleep, usually about 1.5-2 hours after they have fallen asleep (Bahra et al., 2000; Barloese et al., 2015; Ekbom, 1970a; Russell, 1981; Vikelis & Rapoport, 2016).
+Cluster attacks may wake patients from sleep, typically about 1.5-2 hours after they have fallen asleep (Bahra et al., 2000; Barloese et al., 2015; Ekbom, 1970a; Russell, 1981; Vikelis & Rapoport, 2016).

 Some individuals can exclusively have nocturnal attacks (Ekbom, 1970a).

-In between attacks of pain patients can experience a background dull ache in the same distribution of the cluster attacks.
+In between attacks of pain, patients can experience a background dull ache in the same distribution of the cluster attacks.
 The interparoxysmal pain tends to settle when the cluster bout resolves (Marmura et al., 2010).

+Triptan medication prescribing should not be restricted during a cluster headache bout.
 The treatment is generally well tolerated, without tachyphylaxis (Ekbom et al., 1995; Gobel et al., 1998).

-Patients who also have migraine may develop exacerbation of their migraine disorder whilst using a triptan effectively for their cluster attacks (Hering-Hanit, 2000; Paemeleire et al., 2006).
+effectively for their cluster attacks (Hering-Hanit, 2000; Paemeleire et al., 2006).

-High flow oxygen 100% at 7-15 litres/minute for 15-20 minutes, using a non-rebreathable mask, is effective in aborting acute attacks of cluster headache (Cohen et al., 2009; Fogan, 1985).
+High flow oxygen 100% at 15 litres/minute for 15-20 minutes, using a non-rebreathing mask, is effective in aborting acute attacks of cluster headache (Cohen et al., 2009).
+High flow oxygen terminates attacks in approximately 75% of patients, typically within 15 minutes (Cohen et al., 2009).

 Table 1.
 Recommended Acute Cluster attack treatments